krogge-obando/globalfMRI_anx_proj/README.md

 - Rstudio version RStudio/2024.12.0+467

-Rstudio was used to conduct statistical analysis to determine if temporal global components related to anxiety,
+Rstudio was used to conduct statistical analysis and visualizations to determine if temporal global components related to anxiety in code *Obando_GlobalComponents_Anxiety.R, and if any brain network connectivity measures related to anxiety pre and post global signal regression *Obando_Network_FC_pre_post_Regress.R*

+## 📑 How to navigate the repo??

+This repo was designed with two folders:

+1. codes, to see the code used to derive any of the things we stated in our *Highlights* go here, for key information of what the code does go to the section  *folder codes info*
+2. data, due to our compliance with the Nathan Klein Institute Rockland we are unable to share the subjects state and trait anxiety scores.
+For this information please fill out their compliance documentation found ["here"]([http://fcon_1000.projects.nitrc.org/indi/enhanced/sharing_phenotypic.html]) the data we provide is our nifti files that show where state and trait relate to the strength of the expression of the global mean signal or fMRI arousal template